guptakaran11/grasskode-website/content/post/travel/dondet.md

 author = "Parul"
 +++

 After spending close to a month backpacking in Cambodia our next destination was Laos.
 A country which neither of us had seen and were looking forward to very eagerly.
 There was little we had heard of the country and all we had planned was for the places we wanted to go to.
-We were to cross over to Laos on land and the first place we wanted to go to after entering Laos was the 4000 Islands.
+We were to cross over to Laos over land and the first place we wanted to go to after entering Laos was the 4000 Islands.
 The plan was to stay at Don Det, one of the 4000 islands made by the tributaries of Mekong river.

-### Crossing Borders
+## Crossing Borders

-We had reached the office of Asia Van Transfer at Stung Treng(Cambodian border town) by noon.
+We had reached the office of [Asia Van Transfer](https://asiavantransfer.com/) at Stung Treng(Cambodian border town) by noon.
 We had spent the night in this town.
 Our minivan to the border was at 2 PM.
-From there we would get another one to take us to the town of Nakasong (riverside town of Laos).
+From there we would get another one to take us to the town of Nakasong (riverside town of Don Det).
 From Nakasong a boat would take us to Don Det.
 It seems like a lot when I write it like this but it wasn't much in Lao standard time :stuck_out_tongue:.
 If you were in a hurry it was your problem, as simple as that.

 The broken roads soon took us to the Cambodian side of border.
 There are many shops here.
 In one such shop we were given an application form and an entry and departure slip to fill for Laos.
 You will need the following things for your exit stamp: